 Santa Rosa – A little different than your usual cenote.
 This pool is artificially lit giving this cenote a much different vibe than the other surrounding swim pools.

-For lunch, we visited La Benidición De Dios, a family-run establishment specializing in BBQ pork, rabbit, and while boar.
+We visited La Benidición De Dios, a family-run establishment specializing in BBQ pork, rabbit, and wild boar for lunch.
 Beautiful grass garden and clean bathrooms.

 What To See Beyond Merida

-Outside of Merida, there are a plethora of tourist sites and traveling opportunities.
+Outside of Merida, there are many tourist sites and traveling opportunities.

 1. Chichen Itza